-There are two groups of properties for a mosaic dataset: General and Default.
+There are three groups of properties for a mosaic dataset: General, Default, and Multidimensional Info.
 The general properties are similar to those you find for all raster datasets, such as the data source, extent, cell sizes, and bit depth.
 The default properties are specific to the mosaic dataset and include all the nonraster dataset-specific information.
 These properties affect how the mosaicked image will be presented to the user (or client) and how they might interact with it.
-The product definition can be modified on the General tab.
+Mosaic datasets that are multidimensional-aware have properties that include metadata about the variables and their associated dimensions stored in the multidimensional mosaic dataset.

 Any properties set on the mosaic layer in the Contents pane will only apply to the layer and are not stored with the mosaic dataset, such as the band combination or mosaic method.
 Therefore, if there are multiple users of the mosaic dataset, they will not be impacted by a layer setting used by another user.
 This is the same behavior as any dataset and layer.